List of accidents and incidents involving military aircraft (2000–2009): January

-A French Army Eurocopter AS 532 Cougar Helicopter crashed into the Atlantic Ocean of the coast of Gabon.
+A French Army Eurocopter AS 532 Cougar Helicopter crashed into the Atlantic Ocean off of the coast of Gabon.
 The helicopter on a routine exercise was flying from the amphibious assault ship the FS Foudre and the accident occurred shortly after take-off resulting in 2 injured and 8 fatalities from the 13e Régiment de Dragons Parachutistes and the Aviation Légère de l'Armée de Terre.